athenea-project/users_organizations/README.md

 # users_organizations-microservice

-Microservice that contains user management for Athenea project.
+Microservice that contains organizations user management for Athenea project.
 Build on top of:

  - CXF (JAX-WS)
  - Spring